List of St Kilda Football Club records and statistics

 St Kilda Football Club is a club from Melbourne, Australia.

-AFL home and away seasons
+AFL home-and-away seasons

-The St Kilda Football Club has fared well since the league became known as the AFL prior to the start of the 1990 premiership season (formerly the VFL – first season 1897).
+The St Kilda Football Club has fared relatively well since the league became known as the AFL prior to the start of the 1990 premiership season (formerly the VFL, whose first season was 1897, a season in which St Kilda participated and finished 8th out of 8 with no wins).
 The team have made the finals series eleven times.
 St Kilda finished second in both 1997 and 2009 after qualifying for the finals series in first position and winning the minor premierships.
 They were eliminated in preliminary finals in 2004, 2005 and 2008.

-The club has also played in 5 Pre-Season Cup finals, winning 3 (1996, 2004, 2008) and losing 2 (1998, 2010).
+Despite not winning any premierships in the AFL era, the club has played in 5 Pre-Season Cup finals, winning 3 (1996, 2004, 2008) and losing two (1998, 2010).

 Bold text indicates that the club qualified for the finals series in that year.

 AFL finals series

 St Kilda Football Club's finals series records since the league changed its name to the AFL:

 AFL pre-season cups

 St Kilda Football Club's pre-season cup records:

 Statistics do not include 1988 to 1992 as data is not available.

 ^ One win in the pre-season cup was a forfeit by Essendon after they failed to arrive for the game within the designated allowable time.